- Boston University

 Research

 Gradual Verification: Iβm a 2Γ CMU REUSE alumni.
-I worked under Jonathan Aldrich in developing a Gradual Verifier, seeking to bridge the gap between static and dynamic verification.
+I worked under the advisory of Jonathan Aldrich in developing a Gradual Verifier, seeking to bridge the gap between static and dynamic verification.
 I worked on the first ever gradual verification tool β Gradual C0 β and made use of gradual verification for blockchain programming languages.

 Community